rebelsky/sams-assorted-musings-reflections/gossip-new-residence-hall-2019-12-10.md

 ---

-For those who care, the minutes of Faculty Meetings can be found at
+Postscript: For those who care, the minutes of Faculty Meetings can be found at
 <https://grinco.sharepoint.com/sites/dean/Faculty_Meetings/Forms/Mtg_Materials.aspx>.
 Access is limited to people with accounts on GrinCo.
 I don't
 know if access is more limited than that.
 You can also find excerpts